Dr. Marcoux-Boriack, DVM

 When my husbands military career took him overseas for 18 months I considered other school options.
 I had always wanted to live in Colorado so I applied and was accepted into Bel-rea Institute of Animal Technology in Denver, CO where I earned my AAS in veterinary science.
 After graduation we moved to Colorado Springs were I worked for 5 1/2 years as a Certified Veterinary Technician.
 While we loved the mountains and all the outdoor activities Colorado had to offer, it became time to move back home to Waco where we lived with family for another 3 years while my husband earned his second degree and I continued to work as a Licensed Veterinary Technician.

 His new job field brought us to the Gulf Coast in 2022.
-We have 3 cats that we have had since our first year of marriage and now have a home of little old ladies, Annabelle, Isabelle and Crikit.
+We have 1 amazing baby boy and 2 cats that we have had since our first year of marriage, Annabelle and Crikit.

 I love to travel and am always planning a trip.
 I enjoy fitness, reading and spending time with my husband.